 Freshen up your marketing with some new photos of yourself, your products, your office, your people at work, or your customers enjoying your awesome products.
 Stunning images can make the difference between a sale and getting lost among your competitors.
 Have you noticed that you’re way more excited about promoting something when you have an awesome image of it?
 Hire a professional photographer or learn a few product photography tricks.

 14. Make new social media cover photos.

 Use a free tool such as Canva, Pixlr.com, or PicMonkey to make your new graphics.
 I change my cover photos about every season or when I come across a great image that begs to be shared in a special way.
 Twitter cover photo dimensions: 1500 x 500 pixels; Facebook cover photo dimensions: 851 x 315 pixels.

 15. Find a peer group.

 Look for people you are comfortable with so you can talk about your business ideas.
 Find people who can encourage you, people who understand you and who live a similar small business lifestyle.
 Look at your network of friends, check out online communities and blogs.
 Try to talk with your peer group once a month or once per quarter, often enough to keep you on going when things get difficult.

 16. Create free resources.

 Everyone loves a freebie.
 Creating a few free helpful resources that your visitors will love you for doesn’t have to take up a whole lot of your time or cost a ton of money.
+You can use an online program like Visme to create interactive info-graphics and online presentations.
 If you end up with a bunch of great ideas for free resources or downloads, create a Resources or Reviews page to delight and help your customers.